[Latest] Physiology And Injuries in Sports | Chapter 7 Notes 2024

 Fracture

 A fracture is a complete, partial break or cracks in a bone.
-There are many types of fractures occurs
+There are many types of fractures that occur

-• Simple Fracture: In this Fracture bone is broken at one place without any wound
+• Simple Fracture: In this Fracture, bone is broken in one place without any wound

-• Compound fractures: In this Fracture skin and muscles are also damage along with fractures
+• Compound fractures: In this Fracture skin and muscles are also damaged along with fractures

 • Comminuted Fracture: When any bone is broken into three or more pieces.